kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 cleaned_stigma_data.csv: The cleaned data file for the study.

-SPSS_File_for_Experimental_Study_Karen.sav: The original SPSS file for the study, uncleaned.
+SPSS_File_for_Experimental_Study_Karen.sav: The original SPSS file for the study, uncleaned. cleaned_stigma_data.csv: The cleaned data file for the study.
 #  _extensions/wjschne/apaquarto/
 Contains the APA extension for Quarto to format the final report according to APA style.